Rafaelmdcarneiro/rasp-metal-rs/README.md

-# rasp-metal-rs
+# rusty-metal-raspberry-pi
-A library for running bare metal Rust on a Raspberry Pi.
+A library for running bare metal [Rust](https://www.rust-lang.org/en-US/) on a Raspberry Pi